aws-samples/terraform-ec2-image-builder-container-hardening-pipeline/README.md

 This error is due to the expiration of the security token for the credentials used in your local machine’s configuration.

-See “[Set and View Configuration Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods)” from the AWS Command Line Interface Documentation to resolve.
+See "[Set and View Configuration Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods)" from the AWS Command Line Interface Documentation to resolve.

 ## Author